yoachim/21_Scratch/metric_audit/metrics.md

 * New footprint? -- update so bulge is a circle rather than box selection.
 * pairs spaced by 33 min
 * u-band is 1x30s
+* Probably put more weight on the footprint.

+Baseline-like variations:

+* 1-snap for all visits
+* baseline-like, but classic footprint
+* classic-style baseline and classic footprint.

 maybe also a run with the old footprint, and the old footprint/old style, so folks can say if there is any major losses from the old baseline style.